techops-recsys-lateral-hiring/dataengineer-transformations-scala/README.md

 This is a collection of jobs that are supposed to transform data.
 These jobs are using _Spark_ to process larger volumes of data and are supposed to run on a _Spark_ cluster (via `spark-submit`).

+We offer two ways to set up an environment for these exercises:

+1. You may use `batect` to perform most tasks in a Docker container.
+This option has fewer dependencies, but familiarity with Docker is helpful.
+Instructions for this approach are contained in this file.
+2. You may install all dependencies and run directly on your machine.
+This option has more dependencies, and requires comfort with configuring your computer taking into account other software already installed.
+Instructions for this approach can be found [here](README-LOCAL.md).

 ## Pre-requisites

-We use [`batect`](https://batect.dev/) to dockerise the tasks in this exercise.
+We use [`batect`](https://batect.dev/) to Dockerise the tasks in this exercise.
-`batect` is a lightweight wrapper around Docker that helps to ensure tasks run consistently (across linux, mac windows).
+`batect` is a lightweight wrapper around Docker that helps to ensure tasks run consistently (across Linux, Mac, and Windows).
 With `batect`, the only dependencies that need to be installed are Docker and Java >=8.
 Every other dependency is managed inside Docker containers.
 Please make sure you have the following installed and can run them
 * Docker (greater than 4.0.0)